 Standard equipment includes heated front seats with a 10-way power adjustment, dual-zone automatic climate control, an anti-theft immobilizer, a seven-speaker sound system, automatic-dimming heated mirrors, illuminated keyless entry and a power tilt/telescoping steering column.
 The driver faces a bright, three-pod electronic gauge cluster and grasps a leather-wrapped steering wheel that includes audio controls.
 The panels brightness adjusts automatically in response to ambient light.
 An electronic compass is provided.

 Options include a premium 10-speaker Mark Levinson audio system and a DVD-based navigation system that puts maps for the entire United States and Canada on a single disc.
 A wood and leather steering wheel is offered as an option.

-The GS 430 is Lexus performance leader.
+Under the Hood The GS 430 is Lexus performance leader.
 It is equipped with a 4.3-liter V-8 engine that cranks out 300 horsepower and 325 pounds-feet of torque.
 Featuring variable valve timing with intelligence (VVT-i) technology, the engine teams with a five-speed-automatic transmission.
 Lexus claims a 0-to-60-mph acceleration time of 5.8 seconds for the GS 430, making it the quickest Lexus model.

-Seat-mounted side-impact airbags, side curtain-type airbags for the front seats, daytime running lights, all-disc antilock brakes, Brake Assist and Lexuss Vehicle Skid Control electronic stability system are standard.
+Safety Seat-mounted side-impact airbags, side curtain-type airbags for the front seats, daytime running lights, all-disc antilock brakes, Brake Assist and Lexuss Vehicle Skid Control electronic stability system are standard.
 Brake Assist applies maximum braking force when it senses a hard push on the brake pedal.
 The front passengers airbag will not deploy if that seat is unoccupied.